 IDC is proud to offer financial aid to one out of every six students in the program.
 To facilitate this effort, IAJF has generously supported the IDC Herzliya Scholarship Fund, sponsoring Iranian and Ethiopian students working towards their academic degrees in the fields of Psychology, Business, Entrepreneurship, Economics, Government, Communications, Law, and Computer Science.

-2021 Spotlight On: Assistive devices for children with disabilities
+2021: Assistive devices for children with disabilities

 The Ilai Fund supplies financial and practical assistance to children suffering from disabilities due to various conditions.
 IAJF supports the Ilai Fund’s iCan-iPad Program, furnishing iPads to children living with autism and cerebral palsy.
 These devices empower the children to express their needs and feelings, and ultimately teach them to read and write.
 The need for such devices has only increased over the past year, as more children were required to learn from home due to the pandemic.